Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openpgp-thunderbird.rst

    least one other external medium so that you can revoke the validity of the keys if your keys and backups are lost.
 Click “Yes”

    You can now select the directory in which the backup copy is stored.
 This copy is encrypted with your password entered above.
 This means that no one can read or use the keys without your password.
 Do not give your password to anyone.
-This file with the name of your e-mail address and the suffix “.asc” should be backed up on another medium.
+This file with the name of your e-mail address and the suffix ``.asc`` should be backed up on another medium.
 After selecting the directory, click “Save”.

    .. figure:: images/thunderbird/11.png
       :alt: img11

 5. Here you must again specify your user PIN or passphrase.
 Then click “OK”